-If you’re looking to break into a new career, becoming a rental property manager could be the perfect gig for you.
+If you’re looking to break into a new career, learning how to become a property manager could be the right move for you.
 People of all ages are choosing to rent over buying a house, so the need for reliable property managers is out there.
 And the Bureau of Labor Statistics projects that employment in the industry will grow 8 percent through 2024, so the need will continue to exist for the foreseeable future.

 Do a decent salary, steady employment, job security—and a strong desire to work with people—top your wish list when it comes to your next career?
 If so, follow these steps on how to become a property manager.

-The specific licensing requirements vary from state to state.
+The specific licensing requirements for becoming a property manager vary by state.
 Plus, there are different rules that apply depending on the properties you manage.
 For example, managers of government-subsidized public housing are usually required to obtain special certifications.
 It’s entirely up to you to know which laws and ground rules apply to you.

-Do your research and figure out how to become a property manager in your area.
+To get started on your research to figure out how to become a property manager in your area, check out this helpful guide that breaks down the requirements by state.
 Once you know what is expected in your state, you can start taking the steps to obtain the right licensing and ensure that you comply.